shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

 command like you would in the shell?
 Just hit `C-z` to suspend it.
 Then maybe type `M-x background` to continue running it in the background.
 That's a feature that we can implement in Emacsy, but how?
-Allowing for job control brings up the issue of concurrency.
+Allowing for job control brings up the issue of multitasking.

-### Concurrency
+### Multitask like it's 1999

 How shall Emacsy support running multiple jobs some of which are in the background?
 I'm going to suggest a [**cooperative